 The conceptual modeling is an important phase in information organization for systems of hypertext.
-Facet analysis recognizes several aspects in just one subject, and tries to synthesize these aspects in such a way that it can describe them in the most appropriate way.
-This fact is relevant for the non-linear approach to hypertext because it enables the user to see a certain subject from different perspectives, making possible the reunification of a similar knowledge as part of the whole instead of being subordinate within a hierarchy.
+The facet analysis recognizes several aspects in just one subject, and tries to synthesize these aspects in a such way that it can describe them in the most appropriate way.
+This fact is revelant for the non-linear approach to the hypertext because it enables the user to see a certain subject under different perspectives, making possible the reunification of a similar knowledge as part of the whole instead of being subordinate within a hierarchy.